apache/pekko/CONTRIBUTING.md

 1. A pull request must be [linked to the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) it aims to resolve in the PR's description (or comments).
 This can be achieved by writing "Fixes #1234" or similar in PR description.
 1. Licensing rules:
    - Existing files with copyright statements must leave those copyright statements intact
-   - New files should have an Apache license header instead
+   - New files should have an Apache license header instead.
+For an example of this, see [this file](https://github.com/apache/poi/blob/trunk/poi/src/main/java/org/apache/poi/POIDocument.java).

 #### Additional guidelines